DecisionsDev/odm-docker-kubernetes/platform/eks/README-GATEWAY-API.md

 For complete instructions, see [Uploading usage metrics to IBM Software Central](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-uploading-usage-software-central).

 #### 3.1.2.
 Access IBM License Service page

+> [!NOTE]
+> The route must be created as described in [3.1.1.2.1.
+Create the Gateway for the IBM Usage Metering instance](#31121-create-the-gateway-for-the-ibm-usage-metering-instance).

-If you want to view the licensing usage status, you can retrieve its URL with this command:
+If you want to view the product licensing status, you can retrieve its URL with this command:

 ```bash
 export UMS_TOKEN=$(kubectl get secret ibm-usage-metering-upload-token -o jsonpath='{.data.token}' | base64 -d)
 export UMS_URL=$(kubectl get gateway ums-gateway -o jsonpath='{.status.addresses[*].value}')
 echo https://${UMS_URL}/ibm-licensing/status?token=${UMS_TOKEN}
 ```
-> [!NOTE]
-> The route must be created as described in [3.1.1.2.1.
-Create the Gateway for the IBM Usage Metering instance](#31121-create-the-gateway-for-the-ibm-usage-metering-instance).

 Access the page via this URL: `https://${UMS_URL}/ibm-licensing/status?token=${UMS_TOKEN}`.
+In the Licensing status page, that `Namespace Scope is enabled.
+Current cluster configuration restricts License Service to query pods that are only in these namespaces: default`

 Otherwise, you can also retrieve the licensing snapshot by running: